brodieaustin/building-300/index.markdown

 When she didn't answer, he opened his eyes and said, "Hmm, not the boat.
 What is this place?"
 Then he noticed her, "Who are you?"
 She still didn't answer, only sat there looking at him.
 "Don't say much, do you?
 Not much to say these days, I guess.
 Help me up, huh..."

 She grabbed both of his hands and helped him, the leaves rustling around him as she did.
 He was on his feet but wobbling.
 "This place smells terrible.
 What is it?"
 He look around more, seemed to be noticing the old pumps and machinery, "Some kind of pump house.
 Where are we?
 Aww, why am I asking you?
-You're not going to tell are you?"
+You're not going to tell me are you?"

 She looked back him, just staying silent, watching as he seemed to come back online, to regain is awareness, his consciousness.
 She went to the door and shouldered it open.
 Cold air howled in through the doorway.
 It was snowing again outside.